Snayff/nqp4/docs/docs/Developer Guide.md

 ## Commits
 ## Past Tense
 Commit messages should be in the past tense, e.g. `added support for mods`.
 The subject should be short and concise, with extra details noted in the body.
+## lower case
+Both the subject and body of a commit should be in lower case.
 # Fix as You Go
 We adopt a fix as you go attitude, meaning we generally avoid Pull Requests containing only style fixes.
 It is preferable to fix non-confirming code/content as we work on it.
 # Releases